yatyricky/Zulaman-WE/README.md

 ## System Requirements

 - Windows NT
-- Warcraft III TFT 1.30+
+- Warcraft III TFT 1.30
 - [JassHelper 0.A.2.B](http://www.wc3c.net/showthread.php?t=88142)

 You can try other versions, but not tested.

+Not compatible with version lower than 1.29 because of the item editing APIs.
+Probably not compatible with version higher than 1.31.1 because of the lastest Lua feature.

 ## Build